ryanzec/monorepo-template/README.md

 #Monorepo Template

-This is an experiment for a super simple, no to low magic solution for a monorepo setup (multiple application / packages in a single repository).
-I would think of this as more a template for one possible way to structure a monorepo but I don't intend to add much automation of things (as stuff pops up I am add some simple scripts but I am going to avoid that as much as possible).
+This is an experiment for a super simple, a no to low blackbox solution for a monorepo setup (multiple application / packages in a single repository).
+I would think of this as more a template for one possible way to structure a monorepo.
+I might update this from time to time with new library updates or just random things I want to try.

-You probably should not use this but ¯\\\_(ツ)_/¯
+Maybe you shouldn't use this but maybe it will be useful to someone for some reason ¯\\\_(ツ)_/¯

 # What Is Included